melynwhite/ISU-UP-2021-WUC-Project/README.md

 #### Data Visualization
 Now that (most of) the data is manageable, it can be graphed in different ways to derive conclusions.
 This step was done by hand in excel in the previous review attempt, which lead to sufficient, but unclear and not reproducible results.

-Steps for Descriptors & Visualization (reflection of the order of assessment):
+Steps for Descriptors & Visualization (reflection of the order of assessment; selected results displayed, for full content see notebook):
 1) Numerical Values (overview)
 2) WUC Gender Composition (Gender Ratio)
 3) Respondent Position
 4) Training & Meeting Frequency
 5) Household overview
 6) Banking system
 7) Donations
 8) Fees & Collection
 9) O&M Cost; Monitoring; Repair
 10) Documentation(s)